Consequences of Fleeing: Legal Implications of Running Away

 • Reach out to child protective services in case abuse or neglect takes place

 Need Help?
-Contact Hillside Horizon
+Contact Hillside Horizon for Teens

 If you are dealing with your teen running away, you are not alone in this situation.
-Hillside Horizon is here to assist families dealing with problems related to juvenile behavior, mental health, and crises.
+Hillside Horizon for Teens is here to assist families dealing with problems related to juvenile behavior, mental health, and crises.
 Get in touch today to access guidance, resources, and a group that cares about helping your teen walk safely ahead.

 FAQs